Ordered key–value store: Range query

+Inside an OKVS, keys are ordered, and because of that it is possible to do range queries.
+A range query retrieves all keys between two specified keys, ensuring that the fetched keys are returned in a sorted order.

 Subspaces

-Key Composition
+Key composition

 One can construct key spaces to build higher level abstractions.
 The idea is to construct keys, that takes advantage of the ordered nature of the top level key space.
 When taking advantage of the ordered nature of the key space, one can query ranges of keys that have particular pattern.

 Denormalization

-De-normalization, as in, repeating the same piece of data in multiple subspace is common practice.
+Denormalization, as in, repeating the same piece of data in multiple subspace is common practice.
 It allows to create secondary representation, also called indices, that will allow to speed up queries.

-Higher Level Abstractions
+Higher level abstractions

-The following abstraction or databases were built on top Ordered Key-Value Stores:
+The following abstraction or databases were built on top ordered key–value stores: